Learn About The Types of Skin Cancer

-When it comes to skin cancer there are multiple types that can develop and with ranging levels of severity.
+When it comes to skin cancer, there are multiple types that can develop and with ranging levels of severity.
 These cancers can develop on the skin over areas of the body and with differing rates and appearances.
-While the main types of skin cancers are a result of sun exposure, skin cancers can emerge beneath the skin or as a result of other forms of skin damage too.
+While the main types of skin cancers are a result of sun exposure, skin cancers can also emerge beneath the skin or as a result of other forms of skin damage.

-Melanoma is one of the most aggressive forms of skin cancers, capable of spreading to other organs.
+Melanoma is one of the most aggressive forms of skin cancer, capable of spreading to other organs.
 However, it is also highly treatable if detected early.

 Melanomas can vary in size, shape or colour, often appearing as discoloured patches of skin, usually brown or blue, with uneven borders.
 To distinguish a mole from a possible melanoma, it is recommended to monitor the shape, colour and appearance of your moles through self-performed skin checks and regular doctor performed skin checks.